Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 There are two other submodules in SPHInXsys, i.e. simbody and wasmtbb, these are advanced components that you do not need for now.

-If you install SPHinXsys from .tar file from relase version.
+If you install SPHinXsys from .tar file from release version.
 You need unzip the source and download eigen 3 source from <https://eigen.tuxfamily.org>
 and copy all files into the folder 3rd_party/eigen in SPHinXsys source.